Provincial Sales Tax

 What is the policy regarding PST on the sale of vehicles?

 Effective November 8, 2007, used light vehicles became tax exempt.
-To qualify for this exemption, a vehicle must have had the PST previously paid in full on it and it must fall into one of the following categories:
+To qualify for this exemption, the PST must previously have been paid in full on the vehicle and it must fall into one of the following categories:

 - Sport utility vehicles;